M44 (cyanide device): Development and history

+In 2023, the Biden administration banned the use of the M-44 on BLM land.
+In May 2026, the Trump administration re-introduced the M-44.

 Use against canines

 The M44 is in frequent use by the USDA Wildlife Services in their programs to eliminate coyotes.
 For example, in 2016, out of the 76,963 coyotes that Wildlife Services killed, the M44 was used to kill 12,511 of them (16%).
 State agencies in South Dakota, Montana, Wyoming, New Mexico and Texas also use the device.

 More recently, M44 devices have begun to be used in Australia to control foxes and wild dogs.
-There they are loaded with sodium fluoroacetate (also known as 1080 poison) or PAPP (4%27-Aminopropiophenone) instead of sodium cyanide, and are called 'Canid Pest Ejectors'.
-The NSW National Parks and Wildlife Service carried out trials from 2005–2011, and in 2016 they were approved for general use.
+There they are loaded with sodium fluoroacetate (also known as 1080 poison) or PAPP (4'-aminopropiophenone) instead of sodium cyanide, and are called 'Canid Pest Ejectors'.
+The NSW National Parks and Wildlife Service carried out trials from 2005 to 2011, and in 2016 they were approved for general use.
 The mechanical devices and lure heads are sold freely, but because the toxin capsules contain a regulated poison they require the purchaser to have a state permit.

 Criticism

 Use of the M44 device has been criticized by animal welfare and environmental groups because there are many unintended victims including pets and endangered species, indicating a lack of selectivity, rather than the intended high specificity.
 In 2003, Dennis Slaugh of Vernal, Utah, was on public lands and mistook an M44 for a survey marker.
 When he pulled on it, the device shot sodium cyanide powder on his face and chest causing him to become violently ill.
 In February 2006, an M44 device killed a man's dog in Utah, as the dog and owner were walking through public land.
 The man was also affected by the cyanide in the device, and sought compensation from the US Department of Agriculture's Wildlife Service, along with the Utah Department of Food and Agriculture.
 In 2012 a family dog was killed in Texas.
-Between 2013–2016, M44 devices killed 22 pets and livestock animals.
+Between 2013 and 2016, M44 devices killed 22 pets and livestock animals.
 In 2017 a 14-year-old boy in Idaho was injured, and his dog killed, by an M44 placed less than 300 feet from his home.
-On April 11, 2017, a month after the boy in Idaho was injured, the U.S. Department of Agriculture announced that it would be ending the use of the device in Idaho indefinitely.
+On April 11, 2017, a month after the boy in Idaho was injured, the US Department of Agriculture announced that it would be ending the use of the device in Idaho indefinitely.

-In August 2017, WildEarth Guardians submitted a petition to the Environmental Protection Agency requesting that it prohibit use of sodium cyanide devices.
+In August 2017, WildEarth Guardians submitted a petition to the Environmental Protection Agency (EPA) requesting that it prohibit use of sodium cyanide devices.
 During the public comment period WildEarth Guardians and the Center for Biological Diversity organized a write-in campaign and the EPA received more than 20,000 letters from the public against the devices.
 In an interim decision in June 2019, the EPA decided to keep the M44 devices approved (noting that without them, producers of sheep, goats, and cattle would likely incur higher costs and/or more livestock loss), but added some restrictions on use near public roads or private land.